 bursitis, but in most cases of impingement syndrome there is a combination of these

 These three terms can be used interchangeably for the symptoms of elbow pain, seen

 at the insertion of the forearm and wrist extensor muscles into the humerus, near the elbow.

 Tennis elbow or lateral epicondylitis is the most common injury in patients seeking

 TCM treatments for elbow pain.
 The cause of tennis elbow is thought to be due to small

-tears of the tendons that attach forearm muscles to the arm bone at the elbow joint.
+tears of the tendons that attach the forearm muscles to the arm bone at the elbow joint.

-In Traditional Chinese Medicine (TCM) tendonitis is treated by the approach of activating Qi and Blood flow to nourish the tendons.
+In Traditional Chinese Medicine (TCM), tendonitis is treated by the approach of activating Qi and Blood flow to nourish the tendons.
 As you already know, some tendons have very poor blood supply.
 As is understood by the tenets of TCM, energy is the leader of the blood.
 If energy circulation is poor, then blood circulation is poor as well.
 The two are mutually interdependent.
 As a consequence, the therapeutic approach is to both activate energy flow and increase the blood circulation.
 This can be done in various ways, including acupuncture to drive energy and blood to the tendons, Tui-na massage, heat therapy with moxibustion, some forms of cupping, and Chinese herbal formulas.
-If tendonitis is treated properly, complete healing can be achieved, however the treatment of tendonitis requires a longer period of treatments, than if the problem is muscular in nature.
+If tendonitis is treated properly complete healing can be achieved, however the treatment of tendonitis requires a longer period of treatments than a muscular problem.